 ➔ Infrastructure Audits – once per quarter for Standard Package and once per month for Premium Package.

 ➔ Windows/macOS Clients – unlimited number of licenses.

 ➔ High Availability – license for High Availability configuration.

-➔ Software Update – as soon as the next stable release arrives (LizardFS version 3.13).download
+➔ Software Update – as soon as the next stable release arrives (LizardFS version 3.13).get a quote